ChainAgnostic/CAIPs/CAIPs/caip-261.md

 ##### Peers Identification

-Trust assertions are made about, and by, peers identifiable through stable identifiers linked to public keys used to verify signatures made by their subjects, assumed to be effectively bound to their owners.
+Trust assertions are made about, and by, peers identifiable with identifiers derived from public keys or directly using a public key.
+This enables peers to sign assertions and be verified.

-Identification of peers SHOULD make use of [Decentralized Identifiers (DIDs)][DID] with key pair-based methods, or any chain-specific public account representation (e.g., address type for EVM-based chains) to facilitate interoperability.
+Identification of peers SHOULD make use of key pair-based mechanism to facilitate interoperability and verifiability.
+- **[Decentralized Identifiers (DIDs)][DID]** with key pair-based methods for off-chain assertions.
   - **did:pkh (Public Key Hash):** This method is designed to be chain-agnostic, enabling the creation of DIDs based on public key hashes from a variety of blockchains.
 Its universality promotes interoperability and simplifies identity management across diverse ecosystems.
 This approach is particularly useful for applications that aim to operate across multiple cryptographically-secured networks (like blockchains) without being tied to any specific one.
   - **did:key:** This method allows for the generation of DIDs directly from cryptographic public keys, supporting various key types such as ECDSA, EdDSA, Schnorr Signatures, and RSA.
 It is straightforward and self-contained, with no need for interaction with blockchain networks.
 This makes it fast and cost-effective for scenarios that do not require decentralized verification.
-- **did:web:** Though not directly tied to key pairs in the same way as others, did:web utilizes domain names to create DIDs, enabling organizations to leverage their existing domain infrastructure for verifiability purposes.
-This method bridges traditional web infrastructure with the decentralized identity ecosystem, enhancing trust and verifiability through well-known web standards.
-- **On-chain public account representation:** This method uses the native on-chain representation of public accounts that correspond to public key derivation, such as the public address in Ethereum (e.g., 0x...), etc.
+- **On-chain Public Accounts** using the chain-specific address type for smart contract-based assertions (e.g., `address` type in EVM-based chains)

 ##### Assertions Identification

 Assertions themselves need to be identifiable for referencing or updating purposes.
-They SHOULD be identified by a [Content Identifier (CID)][CID], which is self-describing and facilitates their unique identification and retrieval, or with a unique identifier generated and assigned by a decentralized assertion storage, i.e. on-chain attestation services (e.g., Verax, EAS).
+They SHOULD be identified by a immutable identifier.
-If a CID is used, the CID SHOULD be expressed as a Uniform Resource Identifier (URI) to offer a contextual identifier, such as IPFS (ipfs://).
+- **[Content Identifiers (CID)][CID]**, which is self-describing and facilitates their unique identification and retrieval.
+If a CID is used, the CID SHOULD be envelopped as a Uniform Resource Identifier (URI) to offer a contextual identifier, such as IPFS (ipfs://).

-The identifier used for a assertion is not necessarily embedded as a property within the document itself; in the case of deterministic [Content Identifiers][CID], it derives from the content of the document and can be calculated (or recalculated, as a checksum of its contents) by anyone.
+  - This is not necessarily embedded as a property within the document itself; it derives from the content of the document and can be calculated (or recalculated, as a checksum of its contents) by anyone.
-A [Content Identifier][CID] (CID) is generated by hashing the content with a cryptographic hash function.
-This hash, along with metadata about the hash function, is then encoded in the [multihash][] format.
+  - This is generated by hashing the content with a cryptographic hash function; This hash, along with metadata about the hash function, is then encoded in the [multihash][] format.
+- **On-chain custom identifiers** generated and assigned by a smart contract based assertion storage, i.e. on-chain attestations identifiers (e.g., Verax, EAS).

 #### Data Model

-Subsequent data structures are represented in one or two versions: one conforming with the [Verifiable Credential Data Model](https://www.w3.org/TR/vc-data-model/) and another in a raw format.
+Subsequent data structures are represented in accordance with the [Verifiable Credential Data Model](https://www.w3.org/TR/vc-data-model/) and, in some cases, in raw format relevant for on-chain assertions.

-Verifiable credentials can be used off-chain or on-chain for better portability, whereas the raw format can be imported into decentralized data stores or attestation services (e.g., Verax, EAS, Ceramic Network) as a new schema to issue assertions, without the need for additional layers of verifiability and interoperability.
+Verifiable credentials can be used both off-chain and on-chain for better portability, while raw formats can be utilized in decentralized data storages (e.g., Ceramic Network) or on-chain assertion storages (e.g., Verax, EAS) as a new schema to issue assertions without the need for additional layers of verifiability and interoperability.

-However, this standard does not prescribe any specific document type, though it may recommend internationally recognized standards or trusted attestation services.
+However, this standard does not prescribe any specific document type, though it recommends using internationally recognized standards or trusted attestation services."

 ![diagram2](https://github.com/dayksx/CAIPs/assets/77788154/479df06f-3dd5-4c88-b396-4cfae01ff8d6)